codeyourweb/fastfinder/README.md

 * **Hilko Bengen (@hillu)** for his wonderful [yara implementation in Go](https://github.com/hillu/go-yara) and also for his precious help debugging CGO issues
 * **Marc Ochsenmeier** for his precious help, feedbacks but also for having talking on my project
 * **Vitali Kremez** ✝ for inspiring me on many aspects that made me build fastfinder
+* **m0n4** (https://github.com/m0n4) for regularly challenging me technically and contributing much more to the birth of this project than he could ever imagine.
 ---

 **Made with ❤️ by the cybersecurity community**